General Information

 .

-Password Reset for the Admin User
+Password Reset for IDM Users

 The admin password can be reset via command line if it has been forgotten and the admin can’t enter the webUI anymore.
 Note that the admin user must already exist which happens if you have initialized Infinite Scale.